 Students may choose either to take comprehensive examinations or to write a thesis to complete the program.
-Students who choose to write a thesis must enroll in TESL 589 Research Methods in TESOL as one of their electives; most will also enroll in TESL 590 Thesis Preparation as their second elective.
+Students who choose to write a thesis must enroll in TESL 589 Research Methods in TESOL, or a comparable course in research methods, as one of their electives; most will also enroll in TESL 590 Thesis Preparation as their second elective.
 After completing the thesis, students must provide an oral defense.
 Students who opt to finish the program by course work take both oral and written comprehensive examinations.